katxeus/civic-participation-network/README.md

 ## Bots Detection
 Engage a robust pattern recognition for automated activities by bots and other non human users and perhaps engineer a specialize protocol that recognizes non human users.
 This will also include specialized detection for synthetic speech, literal material and chats.
 This is exemplified by advance in Generative Pre-trained Transformer and related sythentic speech technologies for chatbots for synthesing speech and response.
+This is also to safe guard against spammed responses that auto repeat.

 ## Anonymity Mode for Registered Account
 This is to feature registered users to engaged and participate on the platform anonymously.
 This enables their accounts to switch to anonymous mode without users depending on other alias accounts for fear of retribution.
 This will save the platform double or even triple account holding.
 This ability to for accounts to switch roles will be the first of its kind to de-identify accounts and presence.
 Often times account holders wish to engage on sensitive topics with their identities with-held but because, current platforms do justify accounts with identities for advertisment dollars, this is not possible .This will help protected persecuted ethinic, racial and sexual and gender minorities.